maxmode/scrooge/lesson3.md

 4. Date format in listview and export: yyyy-mm-dd.

+5. Fix Date field.
-5. Default value for date - today.
+Default value for date - today.
 It should be a datepicker.

 6. Side menu admin.
 List of transactions should be available from Treasure detail page.

-   e.
-Fix breadcrumbs
+7. Fix breadcrumbs.
+On edit page breadcrumbs show weird characters.
+Also titles in breadcrumbs should be translated.

-   f.
-Column width in list view
+8. Column width in list view for Treasure Type.
-   g.
-Custom list field in TreasureType
-   h.
-Add validation to entities
-   i.
-Translate everything
-   j.
-Introduce date picker for Date fields.
-   k.
-Custom templates for some fields in CRUDS
-   l.
-Create new treasure types inline.
-   m.
-Change templates - add images of Scrooge’s bank
+Columns should have widths: 40%, 20%, 20%, 20%

-   n.
-Rename project
+9. Rename project and fix translations on Dashboard.

+10. New requirement.
+We need new mandatory field "Picture URL" for Treasure Type.
+On the overview it should be displayed in column together with title.

-   g.   add useful filters
+11. Add useful filters for Transaction list:
+Date range, operation type, treasure type

+12. Format for money everywhere: $10,000,000.00